 Through progress at Tuskegee, Washington showed that an oppressed people could advance.
 His concept of practical education was a contribution to the general field of education.
 His writings, which included 40 books, were widely read and highly regarded.

 In September 1895, Washington became a national hero when he gave a controversial speech about “The New Negro,” one with “the knowledge of how to live, how to cultivate the soil, to husband their resources, and make the most of their opportunities.”
-Invited to speak at the 1895 Cotton States and International Exposition in Atlanta, Washington publicly accepted disfranchisement and social segregation as long as whites would allow black economic progress, educational opportunity, and justice in the courts.
-“The wisest of my race understand that the agitation of questions of social equality is the extremest folly and that progress in the enjoyment of all the privileges that will come to us must be the result of severe and constant struggle rather than artificial forcing.
+Invited to speak at the 1895 Cotton States and International Exposition in Atlanta, Washington publicly accepted disfranchisement and social segregation as long as whytes would allow black economic progress, educational opportunity, and justice in the courts.
+Washington stated that, “The wisest of my race understand that the agitation of questions of social equality is the extremest folly and that progress in the enjoyment of all the privileges that will come to us must be the result of severe and constant struggle rather than artificial forcing.
 The opportunity to earn a dollar in a factory just now is worth infinitely more than to spend a dollar in an opera house.”

 Word of his aims spread all over the country, and soon Euro-American men and women of means began to assist his ambition.
 Chief among these was Andrew Carnegie, who began by giving a $20,000 library to the institute, which he followed with a regular contribution of $10,000 a year.
 The climax of Mr. Carnegie’s generosity toward the institute was reached in 1903, when he gave $600,000 to the endowment fund.